runely/calendar-homey/README.md

     - Paste in the ical link
     - Change the date/time format or use the default (your choice)
     - Choose whether or not you want **next event tags** per calendar.
 Default is off
-    - Choose whether or not you want **next event tags containing**.
-Default is off

 ### Find Exchange Online ical link